Carol M. Dedrich, MBA, CFRE

 Chief Executive Officer

 Carol Dedrich attributes the lessons she learned as a young Girl Scout with preparing her for leadership roles in school, the military and throughout her career.

-She began her new career as director at United Way of Tucson and Southern Arizona, creating awareness about the importance of community problem solving while increasing support from $600K to $2.1M with philanthropists and community leaders.
-Carol later became vice president at the Fulfillment Fund, an inner city nonprofit that helps provide access to higher education for students who are economically disadvantaged.
+She transitioned to civilian life as a director at United Way of Tucson and Southern Arizona, creating awareness about the importance of community problem solving and increasing support with philanthropists and community leaders.
+Carol then served the John Wayne Cancer Institute as vice president marketing and development.
+She became vice president at the Fulfillment Fund, an inner city nonprofit that helps provide access to higher education for students who are economically disadvantaged.
 She led efforts to grow revenue, expand resources and leverage community partnerships in order to enhance services and increase high school graduation rates.